-Risk Level Theme Inspection Reports and Orders Date of Inspection Received included contract approximately 90 tors worker dropping) meters from tower (ort is related to a July 16, 2019 tower crane , uncontrolled a new, 34 mm X 600 meter I crane 3 jib to the ground during installation. lacing it into service at this workplace. oad line Low Risk Modifications Order #1 OHS14.15(1): Each crane or hoist must be erected, dismantled, operated, adjusted, inspected and maintained as specified by the manufacturer's manual unless otherwise approved by the original equipment manufacturer or a professional engineer.
+Risk Level Theme Inspection Reports and Orders Date of Inspection Received Inspection #24: included contrac approximately 90 assembly of the This inspection repo tors worker dropping 0 meters from tower of tower crane before p ort is related to a July 16, 2019 tower crane , uncontrolled a new, 34 mm X 600 meter I crane 3 jib to the ground during installation. lacing it into service at this workplace. misadventure that oad line .
+This was the final Low Risk Modifications Order #1 OHS14.15(1): Each crane or hoist must be erected, dismantled, operated, adjusted, inspected and maintained as specified by the manufacturer's manual unless otherwise approved by the original equipment manufacturer or a professional engineer.
 September 9, 2019 High Risk Tower Crane Erection Order #2 OHS14.73.2: The erection, climbing and dismantling of a tower crane must be done by qualified persons and in accordance with the instructions of: (a) the crane manufacturer; or (b) a professional engineer; if the installation varies from the crane manufacturer's instructions.
-BC Hydro.
-The li is not a regulator nspection report contry non-compliance or ort is the result of discussions between Wor ains one order to BC Hydro.
-The order is a der.
-The order directs BC Hydro, as owner on to the prime contractor on the Project. a Directive Order and Low Risk General duties of owner Order #1 WCA119(b): Every owner of a workplace must give the prime contractor at the workplace the information known to the owner that is necessary to identify and eliminate or control hazards to the health or safety of persons at the workplace.
+Inspection #25: BC Hydro.
+The li is not a regulator to provide certain This inspection report nspection report cont ry non-compliance or n technical information ort is the result of discussions between Wor tains one order to BC Hydro.
+The order is a rder.
+The order directs BC Hydro, as owner on to the prime contractor on the Project. kSafeBC and Directive Order and of the Site C project, Low Risk General duties of owner Order #1 WCA119(b): Every owner of a workplace must give the prime contractor at the workplace the information known to the owner that is necessary to identify and eliminate or control hazards to the health or safety of persons at the workplace.
 The Prime contractor responsible for tunneling work does not have the information they require to make decisions.
 September 10, 2019